Self-Managed Deployments

 You can create a self-managed deployment for an active self-managed environment.

 When using a self-managed deployment, you take full control of procuring the resources needed to run engine instances.
 The resources can be local on-premises machines or cloud computing machines.
-You must set up the machines and complete the installation prerequisites required by the StreamSets engine type.
+You must set up the machines and complete the installation prerequisites required by the IBM StreamSets engine type.
 When the machines reside behind a firewall, you must allow the required inbound and outbound traffic to each machine, as described in Firewall Configuration.

 After you create and start a self-managed deployment, Control Hub displays the engine installation script that you run to install and launch engine instances on the on-premises or cloud computing machines that you have set up.
 You can configure the installation script to run engine instances as a foreground or background process.
+You also select the installation type to use - either a Docker image or a tarball file.

-Quick Start Deployments
+Quick Start Deployment

-Creating a Self-Managed Deployment
+Configuring a Self-Managed Deployment

-Create a self-managed deployment to define the group of engine instances to deploy to a self-managed environment.
+Configure a self-managed deployment to define the group of engine instances to deploy to a self-managed environment.

 Define the deployment essentials, including the deployment name and type, the environment that the deployment belongs to, and the engine type and version to deploy.